 This doesn’t seem to make any sense, as children should be taking on more responsibility—but they don’t.
 This points us to the problems that come with simply accepting the role of Director.

 The Director assumes that they must make it all happen in their home.
 The moment that there is a lack of progress in getting ready, or completing an assignment, or even getting through dinner, the Director takes over and starts instructing.

 Here is where the problem emerges: the Director’s role appears to be needed.

-That’s right, when directing early on, it appears to produce results.
-The children actually seem to listen to the Director, and progress is made.
+That’s right when directing early on, it appears to produce results.
+The children seem to listen to the Director, and progress is made.
 Things keep moving forward!
 Life appears to be good.

 But through the eyes of time, we notice where the Director starts to lose power and influence.
 As children age, we notice that the children who are “directed” the most seem to become more dependent on their parents, rather than more independent.

-The problem becomes evident when the twelve-year-old that has to be asked ten times to brush their teeth.
-We also see competent children become more and more helpless—seeming forgetting the most basic lessons they have learned.
-Many times, these ‘over-directed’ children appear absolutely helpless and unable to make a decision without mom or dad telling them what to do next.
+The problem becomes evident when the twelve-year-old has to be asked ten times to brush their teeth.
+We also see competent children become more and more helpless—seeming to forget the most basic lessons they have learned.
+Many times, these ‘over directed children appear helpless and unable to decide without mom or dad telling them what to do next.

 Bottom line: no independence is nurtured under the Director’s watch.

 Good leaders display several qualities that separate them from poor leaders.
 First, they lead by example.
 They are excellent models who walk their talk.
 They don’t yell at others and expect others to remain calm.
 They don’t preach one message and yet do another.
 Leaders are good examples for their followers.